LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The distance from the magnet to the sensor is plotted in *mm* on the x-axis.
 The measured value of the sensor is plotted on the y-axis.
 This is not directly comparable for both plots, as the sensors have different measuring ranges.
-To ensure comparability, the ideal curve was determined.
+To ensure comparability, the ideal curve is determined.
-In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves was determined.
+In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves is determined.

 For both sensors, the deviation is less than 1% over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D*, however, the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
 The previously performed *Background-Noise* \ref{sensor-characterisation-background-noise} characterisation shows that the linearity deviation here is due to the sensitivity of the sensor.